General information on the gambling system reform

 -

-An exclusive licence could be granted to a limited liability company controlled by the state and engaging in the running of gambling games.
-In practice, this company would be Veikkaus Oy.
-Gambling licences for the competitive gambling games market and game software licences could be granted to the natural and legal persons referred to in the Enterprise Act.
+An exclusive licence can be granted to a limited liability company controlled by the Finnish state and engaged in the running of gambling games.
+In practice, this means a company within the Veikkaus Group.
+Gambling licences for the competitive gambling games market and gambling software licences can be granted to a natural or legal person referred to in the Enterprise Act.
 In addition to general requirements, the licence applicant must also meet the requirements of fitness and propriety laid down in the Gambling Act.

 -

-Non-profit organisations could apply for a licence to run gambling games in the same manner and subject to the same requirements as any other entity.
+Non-profit organisations may apply for a licence to run gambling games in the same manner and subject to the same requirements as any other entity.
 The reform of the gambling system is based on the Government Programme, which does not contain any entries on making a specific right to run gambling games available to non-profit organisations.
-The proposal does not include an approach modelled on Swedish legislation where non-profit actors could run small-scale gambling games exempt from tax and subject to a lower application fee for the purpose of their fundraising.
+The act does not include an approach modelled on Swedish legislation where non-profit actors may run small-scale gambling games exempt from tax and subject to a lower application fee for the purpose of their fundraising.

 -

-Provisions on the application fees charged to licence applicants would be laid down by ministry decree.
+Provisions on the application fees charged to licence applicants are laid down by decree of the Ministry of the Interior until 30 June 2027.
 Under the Act on Criteria for Charges Payable to the State, the fee must be equal to the average costs incurred from producing the service charged.

-Provisions on the licence compensation paid to the state by a monopoly actor in addition to the application fee would be laid down in the Gambling Act.
-Payment of the compensation aims to ensure that Veikkaus Oy, as a result of its exclusive right, does not receive distortive financial benefit that falls under the scope of the EU rules on state aid.
-The amount of the compensation would be set by the Government on the basis of the monopoly actor’s proceeds from gambling games.
-The validity of the exclusive licence would be conditional upon payment of the compensation.
+Provisions on the licence fee paid to the state by an exclusive operator, in addition to the application fee, are laid down in the Gambling Act.
+Payment of the fee aims to ensure that Veikkaus Oy, as a result of its exclusive right, does not receive distortive financial benefit that falls under the scope of the EU rules on state aid.
+The amount of the fee is set by the Government on the basis of the exclusive operator’s proceeds from gambling games.
+The validity of the exclusive licence is conditional upon payment of the fee.

-The new Gambling Act would also lay down provisions on an annual supervision fee to be collected from all licence holders in order to cover the costs incurred by the authority from supervision.
+The new Gambling Act also lays down provisions on an annual supervision fee to be collected from all licence holders in order to cover the costs incurred by the authority from supervision.

 -

-The exclusive licence would be granted for periods of ten years at a time.
-Gambling game licences and game software licences would be granted for a period of not more than five years at a time.
+The exclusive licence will be granted for ten years at a time.
+Gambling game licences and gambling software licences will be granted for not more than five years at a time.

 Veikkaus Oy